JeremyWhiteDev/Moxie/README.md

 ## Upcoming Features

 - Deploying Moxie
-- Users can feel certain that updates to the app won't break existing features (front end and back end testing implemented)
 - Users can create activity logs that generate XP.
 - Users can set goals and assign rewards when certain goals are met.
 - Users can create specific challenges to try to beat.